azdavis/azdavis.net/posts/en/japanese-resources.md

 - [Hiragana](https://www.tofugu.com/japanese/learn-hiragana/)
 - [Katakana](https://www.tofugu.com/japanese/learn-katakana/)

 Japanese has 3 different writing systems.
+The first 2, hiragana and katakana, are called the kana.
+These each have 46 characters, which correspond to each other.
+For example, the Hiragana character あ corresponds to the Katakana ア, in that both make the same sound "a".

-Luckily, the first 2, hiragana and katakana, collectively 'the kana', are pretty small and 'match up' with one another, in that each has the same number of characters and make the same sounds.
-How to read the kana should definitely be the first thing to get squared away.
+How to read the kana should definitely be the first thing to learn.

 ## Guide to Japanese

 [Website](http://www.guidetojapanese.org/learn/grammar/)

 Good as a grammar reference.
 Topics are basically ordered with more basic/fundamental ones starting first and more niche ones as it goes on.
-I've read everything in 'The writing system', 'Basic grammar', 'Essential grammar', and 'Special expressions' but haven't even bothered with everything in 'Advanced topics' since they're so niche.

 It has some exercises for earlier topics and all topics, even advanced ones, have example sentences and explanations in English.

-I like this one because it doesn't just try to answer the question 'How do I say this common thing from English' necessarily.
+I like this resource because it doesn't just try to answer the question "How do I say this common thing from English" necessarily.
 It instead teaches Japanese grammar from the foundations.

-A good example of the difference between this approach and the 'usual' approach is how the 'regular' and 'polite' forms are taught with each approach.
+A good example of the difference between this approach and the usual approach is how the regular and polite forms are taught with each approach.

-In Japanese, there is a 'regular' form and a 'polite' form of verbs.
-Most textbooks/resources will start by teaching the polite form, because this form is a good 'default' to use when talking to practically anyone.
+In Japanese, there is a regular form and a polite form of verbs.
+Most textbooks/resources will start by teaching the polite form, because this form is a good default to use when talking to practically anyone.

-But then, when they later teach you the regular form, you realize that actually the regular form is the true, 'base' form of words/the grammar, and the polite form is derived from it.
+But then, when they later teach you the regular form, you realize that actually the regular form is the true, base form of words/the grammar, and the polite form is derived from it.

 This guide instead first teaches the regular form and later tells you how to